SmartAgentProtocol/SmartAgents/PromptRank.md

 <img width="1035" alt="SmartScoreForStablecoins20230703" src="https://github.com/SmartAgentProtocol/SmartAgents/assets/1563345/65662c8e-d3e5-42be-a7e1-dc64b64cc474">

 ## Observations
-When asked for Stablecoins, PromptRank listed first, “DAI” even though it has less transactions, its higher DeFi score pushed its Smart Score higher than USDT or USDC, which have more custodial risk.
+When asked for Stablecoins, SmartContractRank listed first, “DAI” even though it has less transactions, its higher DeFi score pushed its Smart Score higher than USDT or USDC, which have more custodial risk.
 This seems a desirable outcome.
 The user's Smart Agent is presenting them with high usage & low risk options.
 This reduces the visibility of Smart Contracts that may be inflating their transaction count, but are centrally controlled / risky.

-## Improving PromptRank & Web3 Agent LLM:
+## Improving SmartContractRank & Web3 Agent LLM:
 - The Graph protocol can be used to query data from both Layer 1’s and Smart Contracts.
 Regularly creating a graph of Smart Contracts would provide a broad set of data for training of the Web3 Agent LLM or use existing databases of Smart Contracts such as the Smart Contract Sanctuary.

 - Connecting Chain Link’s API for real time token pricing can add a layer of off chain data available to the Smart Agent that can be highly contextually valuable to the user.

 - Funding via Smart Contracts that offer a referral fee / donation mechanism, then use those fees to cover the gas costs for the user seamlessly, and pay out the remainder as a donation to the Smart Agent community.
-This can drive more PromptRank dev work.
+This can drive more SmartContractRank dev work.

-- Use PromptRank.org website to provide devs a direct to API to call PromptRank for use in their applications.
+- Use SmartContractRank.org website to provide devs a direct to API to call SmartContractRank for use in their applications.

 - User selection of the presented outputs and resulting Smart Agent transactions can add weight to the Smart Contract Smart Scores over time.